yassir-el/alx-system_engineering-devops/0x19-postmortem/README.md

 ### Root Cause and Resolution

-**Root Cause**: Due to a recent code change, which introduced misconfiguration in one of the Database Query, this triggered an error overload of the database, resulting in a failure.
+**Root Cause**: Due to a recent code change, which introduced misconfiguration in one of the database queries, this triggered an error overloaded the database, resulting in a failure.

+**Resolution**: The issue was resolved by first running a temporary container using backups of the database.
+After identifying and fixing the misconfiguration in the old container, the original setup was restored, and the service returned to normal.

 ### Root Cause and Resolution: